s-huggins/fd/README.md

 * Undo/Redo of deletion in the library would be helpful.
 * Perhaps tuning the OpenAI integration with prompts could yield improved responses.
 * The optional stretch goals all sounded very good.
-* More component testing is always good if time allows.
+* More component testing is always valuable if time allows.
 Library pagination in particular should be tested.
 * E2E testing on the front-end.
-Possibly could use Cypress for this.
-I tried to use msw to mock API integration but couldn't get it set up for Chrome extension development and was unsuccessful in troubleshooting.
+Could use Cypress for this.
+I attempted to use msw to mock the API integration but couldn't get it set up for Chrome extension development and was unsuccessful in troubleshooting.